Alexhuszagh/Netizenbuzz-Analysi/README.md

 ### Gender Classification

 For classifying genders, foreign celebrities and CEOs were not included, with the exception of JYP, since he is still an active idol.
-Songs were associated with the group they correspond to, so for example, "4 walls" would correspond to "f(x)" and therefore correspond to female idols.
+Songs were associated with the group they correspond to, so for example, "4 walls" would correspond to "f(x)" and therefore be classified under female idols.

 ### Validation

-To analyze if the overall negativity of Netizenbuzz has changed with respect to time and rank it by gender, I selected a subset of the 10 most popular male and female idols/groups.
+To verify the validity of my methods, I selected a subset of the 10 most popular male and female idols/groups.
 Among the top 10, girl groups had more coverage, summing to nearly 60% of all articles in this subset.

-I therefore selected 20 random articles from male and female idols (40 total), as well as 20 random articles from both AOA and Block B to form a control set. analyzed the total sentiment of the comments and gave it a 0 score for neutral, +1 for positive, or -1 for negative, and compared it to the actual results.
+In this subset, I selected 20 random articles from male or female idols (40 total), as well as 20 random articles from AOA or Block B as a control set.
+I manually analyzed the overalls sentiment of the comments and gave it a 0 score for neutral, +1 for positive, or -1 for negative, to contrast our control set to the Vader analysis.

 **Scatter Plot**

-To determine if our Vader analysis matched a control set, we manually assigned scores from [AOA posts](/validation/aoa.csv) and plotted them against the automatic compound scores from the Vader analysis.
+To determine if our Vader analysis matched our control set, we plotted scores from [AOA posts](/validation/aoa.csv) against the compound scores from the Vader analysis.

 ![AOA Manual vs. Automatic Scatter Plot](/images/scatter_aoa.png)

-Unfortunately, we found no correlation between the manually assigned scores and the Vader scores, suggesting our Vader analysis is inaccurate or generally insufficient.
+However, we found no correlation between the manually assigned scores and the Vader scores, suggesting our Vader analysis is inaccurate or generally insufficient.
 If there was a correlation, we would expect manually-determined negative posts to produce negative Vader scores, with little overlap with positive posts.
 Instead, we see nearly the opposite: a large section of overlap between positive and negative posts, and on average higher Vader rankings for manually-assigned negative posts.
 Even without running a linear regression, we can tell we are looking primarily at noise.

 **Sentiment over Time**